dmrib/trackingtermites/README.md

 ### Ubuntu

-Installing OpenCV in Ubuntu is being troublesome lately, for your convenience we provide a script for installation at a [GitHub Gist](https://gist.github.com/dmrib/b2bc06ed8bcf583686e26af6b06f1675).
+Installing OpenCV in Ubuntu is being troublesome lately.
+For your convenience we provide a script for installation at a [GitHub Gist](https://gist.github.com/dmrib/b2bc06ed8bcf583686e26af6b06f1675).

 The script install the required packages and creates a virtual environment containing an OpenCV